-^{} MCA issued clarification dated 23rd March, 2020, on spending of CSR funds for COVID-19.
-The Company has obtained approval of CSR committee and contributed Rs.
-10 Crores to "Chief Minister Relief Fund, Government of Gujarat" with special objective in the situation of Disaster Relief for helping COVID 19 affected areas before 31st March and considered the same as CSR.
-Subsequently on 10th April, 2020, MCA had issued COVID-19 related Frequently Asked Questions (FAQs) on Corporate Social Responsibility (CSR) where in it was clarified that "Chief Minister's Relief Fund' or 'State Relief Fund for COVID-19' is not included in Schedule VII of the Companies Act, 2013 and therefore any contribution to such funds shall not qualify as admissible CSR expenditure.
+MCA issued clarification dated 23rd March, 2020 that spending on various activities related to Covid - 19 will be considered as CSR under item No. (i) and (xii) of Schedule VII of the Companies Act, 2013 relating to promotion of health care, including preventive health care and sanitation and Disaster Management.
+Considering this, the Company has obtained approval of CSR committee and contributed Rs.
+10 Crores on 31 st March 2020 and additional Rs 10 Crores on 1st April,2020 to "Chief Minister Relief Fund, Government of Gujarat" with special objective in the situation of Disaster Relief for helping COVID 19 affected areas and considered the same as CSR expenditure.
+Subsequently on 10th April, 2020, MCA had issued COVID-19 related Frequently Asked Questions (FAQs) on Corporate Social Responsibility (CSR) where in it was clarified that "'Chief Minister's Relief Fund' or 'State Relief Fund for COVID-19' is not included in Schedule VII of the Companies Act, 2013 and therefore any contribution to such funds shall not qualify as admissible CSR expenditure.
 The Company has made representation to Government for considering contribution to CM Relief Fund as eligible CSR expenditure.
+It may be noted that Company had made above contribution to Gujarat State CM Relief Fund for the financial year 2019-20 and 2020-21 under CSR activities prior to the FAQs dated 10th April, 2020, issued by MCA.